ansible/ansible/docs/docsite/rst/network_aggregate_resources.rst

 *********************************
-Aggregate Resources in Networking
+Aggregate resources in networking
 *********************************

 .. contents:: Topics

-This section explores how and when `Aggregate Resources` can be used within Ansible Networking.
+This section explores how and when `aggregate resources` can be used within Ansible networking.

-This document is part of a collection on Networking.
-The complete list of guides can be found at :ref:`Network Guides <guide_networking>`.
+This document is part of a collection on networking.
+The complete list of guides can be found at :ref:`network guides <guide_networking>`.

 Overview
 ========

 Consider the case if you wanted to ensure a set of vlans are present on a switch.
 Although at a high level this sounds like a simple request, there in a slight nuance:

-* Should these vlans be in *addition* to the existing configuration?  - *additive*
+* If the vlans are to be in *addition* to the existing configuration, they are considered **additive** vlans.
-* Should these vlans be the *only* ones present? - *aggregate*
+* If the vlans are the *only* ones to exist, they are considered **aggregate** vlans.

 .. versionadded:: 2.4

-   The ``aggregate:`` option has been added in Ansible 2.4 and is available in certain modules, see the modules documentation to see if the feature is available.
+The ``aggregate:`` option has been added in Ansible 2.4 and is available in certain modules.
+See the modules documentation to see if the feature is available.

 Additive resources
 ===================

-Continuing our vlan example, the following task ensure that vlans ``1``, ``2`` and ``3`` are in the states specified in the task, in `addition` to any existing vlans.
+Continuing our vlan example, the following task ensures that vlans ``1``, ``2`` and ``3`` are in the states specified in the task, in `addition` to any existing vlans.

 This task *will not* change any vlans already configured on the switch, apart from the ones specified in the task.
 Ansible will ensure that the vlans specified in the task exist with the `name` and `state` specified.